ef-labs/vertx-jersey/README.md

 Use #1 if you don't have anything else to do at application start.
 Use #2 if you need to deploy other modules at start.

+#### Dependency Injection
+The JerseyModule requires dependency injection.
+An HK2 binder `com.englishtown.vertx.hk2.BootstrapBinder` is provided for use with the vertx-mod-hk2 module.

+If using HK2, ensure you have configured the HK2VerticleFactory in langs.properties:
+`java=com.englishtown~vertx-mod-hk2~1.5.0-final:com.englishtown.vertx.hk2.HK2VerticleFactory`

+Or by setting a system property:
+`-Dvertx.langs.java=com.englishtown~vertx-mod-hk2~1.5.0-final:com.englishtown.vertx.hk2.HK2VerticleFactory`

 Note: if you are using vertx-mod-hk2, ensure you are using the same version as included in vertx-mod-jersey.